nfaustino/resume/Nuno Faustino CV.md

 *Key Achievements*

- - Established ways of working for the Data Solutions team
  - Central Data Layer: platform that unifies all data for reporting and data science (solution in Azure with built-in Governance and Security)

 ----------------------------